vilinicz/singularis/src/singularis/out1.md

 - p.2 Genetic analyses were performed using the ATGC software and GENETYX software (GENETYX Corporation, Tokyo, Japan).
 - p.2 All statistical analyses were conducted using the SPSS 17.0 software (SPSS Japan, Inc., Tokyo, Japan).
 - p.3 The association between the caries scores and the properties of the lactobacillus isolates was calculated as Spearman's rho (rank correlation coefficient).
 All statistical analyses were two tailed, and p<0.05 was significant for all statistical tests.
+- p.3 To calculate the agglutination rate, the OD 550 decrease of the cell suspension was continuously measured after adding saliva during a 6-h period.
+Unstimulated saliva was collected from a healthy woman without eating and toothbrushing within 2 h and stored on ice.
+- p.3 The OD 550 value of the reaction mixture was measured using a JASCO V-550 UV/VIS Spectrophotometer (JASCO Corporation, Tokyo, Japan) at RT.
+- p.3 After 72 h of anaerobic incubation at 37°C, the OD 600 value for cell grown was measured using a 2300 EnSpire ® Multimode Plate Reader (PerkinElmer, Boston, MA, USA).
 - p.3 A total of 74 Japanese preschool children (39 males and 35 females, aged 41.0 ± 13.3 months) were enrolled in the study; no subjects had missing teeth caused by dental caries.
 - p.3 There were no significant differences in ages (42.0 ± 13.8 months in males and 39.8 ± 12.8 months in females; p=0.484), dt scores (4.8 ± 0.9 in males and 4.1 ± 0.7 in females; p=0.519), and dmft scores (7.6 ± 1.0 in males and 6.3 ± 1.0 in females; p=0.343) between male and female children (Table 1).
 - p.4 Among the subjects, 56 children (75.7%) were diagnosed as having dental caries (30 males and 26 females), and no significant difference was observed between the sexes (p=1.000,